latvalao/nonsense/README.md

 **Nonsense** is a quirky command-line calculator that handles basic arithmetic, parentheses, exponentiation, and supports the `ans` keyword to reuse the last result.
 It's designed for fun and simplicity, perfect for quick calculations in the terminal.

+Note: I plan to add more features in the future
 ## Features

 - Handles `+`, `-`, `*`, `/`, `%`, `**/^` with correct operator precedence